-Berlin in autumn with the family: We have selected a variety of activities in Berlin for you, which are possible at this time of year and the current situation.
+Berlin in autumn with the family: We have selected a variety of activities in Berlin for you, which are possible at this time of year.

 Whether it's out in the fresh air, at exciting events that take you to the land of magic and magicians or into the future, our tips for your stay in Berlin have something for the whole family.

 Autumn without kite flying?
 No such thing.
 Now that the leaves are slowly falling from the trees and the days are getting shorter and shorter, you should still take advantage of the last rays of sun and the weather outside.
 What could be better than kite flying.
 On the Tempelhofer Feld you can even watch kite surfers.
 Another popular place for families is the Drachenberg, right next to the Teufelsberg.

 Feel free to visit our 11 kite flying hotspots and find the perfect spot.